 Jesuits are, properly termed, members of "The Society of Jesus"; the name "Jesuit" was apparently coined by the Protestant, Calvin, although it is commonly used even today by Roman Catholics.
 The Society was founded by a Spanish soldier, Ignatius of Loyola in 1539.
 He originally called his order "The Company of Jesus," an indicator, no doubt, of the militant, aggressive spirit that imbued the organization.
 Although the Company was not founded expressly to combat Protestantism (Martin Luther put his 95 Theses up on the castle church door in Wittenberg in 1517), it was in the forefront of the movement of Catholic revival commonly called the "Counter-Reformation," the official origins of which were at the Council of Trent in 1545.
 The Jesuits were (and are) extremely active in missionary activity throughout the world and are known, as well, for their charitable work and emphasis on education.

-From the very beginning, the order of Jesuits was marked by—I think it is fair to say—a supranational sense of mission.
+From the very beginning, the order of Jesuits was marked by a supranational sense of mission.
 Their ultimate religious allegiance was, of course, to the Pope, but they also swore allegiance to the head of their order, the General, an office that became so strong in the course of the centuries that its holder was often termed —unofficially, of course— "The Black Pope".
-That kind of situation breeds a sense of, at least, semi-autonomy —guaranteed not to sit well with an earthly monarch.
+That kind of situation breeds a sense of, at least, semi-autonomy, guaranteed not to sit well with an earthly monarch.

 especially the early Middle Ages, before there were

-when you were, first of all, a Christian before you
+you were, first of all, a Christian before you were

-were Spanish or French or German.
-Yet, by the
+Spanish or French or German.
+Yet, by the 1500s, and

-conflict between the Jesuits and the
+contributed to the conflict between the Jesuits and the

-rulers of Europe, a conflict that led to the eventual suppression of the
+rulers of Europe, a conflict that led to the eventual

-By the mid-1700s, Jesuit activities in the mission field, in commerce, trade and banking (in order to have money for their missions) —their behind-the-scene intrigues (according to their critics)—created such ill feeling between them and, primarily, the Bourbon monarchs of Europe (France, Naples, Spain) that there was wholesale call from those nations to the Pope to abolish the order.
+By the mid-1700s, Jesuit activities in the mission field, in commerce, trade and banking (in order to have money for their missions) —behind-the-scene intrigues (according to their critics)— had created such ill feeling between them and, primarily, the Bourbon monarchs of Europe (France, Naples, Spain) that there was wholesale call from those nations to the Pope to abolish the order.

-Portugal took the matter into its own hands in 1760
+didn't wait.
+Portugal took the matter into its own hands

-and kicked the Jesuits out of the country.
-France did
+in 1760 and kicked the Jesuits out of the country.

-the same in 1762.
-Spain expelled the Jesuits in
+France did the same in 1762.
+Spain expelled the

-them to the Papal States.
-It is clear that the general
+expelling them to the Papal States.
+It is clear that the

-spirit of the times also had something to do with all
+general spirit of the times also had something to do

-this.
-The Humanism of the French Enlightenment was
+with all this.
+The Humanism of the French Enlightenment

 religious order.
 France and the Kingdom of Naples were